ewaldmire/ascender/docs/auth/saml.md

 # Configure SAML for Team and Organization Membership
-climber can be configured to look for particular attributes that contain climber Team and Organization membership to associate with users when they log in to climber.
-The attribute names are defined in climber settings.
+ascender can be configured to look for particular attributes that contain ascender Team and Organization membership to associate with users when they log in to ascender.
+The attribute names are defined in ascender settings.
 Specifically, the authentication settings tab and SAML sub category fields *SAML Team Attribute Mapping* and *SAML Organization Attribute Mapping*.
 The meaning and usefulness of these settings is best communicated through example.

 ### Example SAML Organization Attribute Mapping